gethinode/hinode/exampleSite/content/en/blog/bootstrap-elements.md

 ## Icon

-As an example, the following shortcodes show a square check, a brand logo, and a circle check.
+As an example, the following shortcodes show a square check, a brand logo, a circle check, and a custom icon.

 <!-- markdownlint-disable MD037 -->
 {{< example lang="hugo" >}}
 {{</* fa square-check */>}}
 {{</* fab linkedin */>}}
 {{</* fas circle-check */>}}
+{{</* icon custom activity */>}}
 {{< /example >}}
 <!-- markdownlint-enable MD037 -->